apollographql/apollo-server/docs/source/integrations/plugins.md

 The following diagram illustrates the sequence of events that fire for each request.
 Each of these events is documented in [Apollo Server plugin events](./plugins-event-reference/).

 > **Important:** Any event below that can result in "Success" can also result in an error.
 Whenever an error occurs, the `didEncounterErrors` event fires and the remainder of the "Success" path does _not_.
+> Note: There are some [known inconsistencies](https://github.com/apollographql/apollo-server/issues/4820) with how errors are propagated across multiple plugins and can lead to some plugin methods not being called.

 ```mermaid
 graph TB;